cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                           (first one with a Greek language version) 1.4.31-Beta06a July 2013  Fourth public beta of CT 1.4.31 (first with OpenSSL and SAP lib replacing Secude).
-1.4.31  Many bug fixes and a few enhanced functionality compared to 1.4.30.
+1.4.31  Many bug fixes and only a few enhanced functionality compared to 1.4.30.